tejing1/flake-programdb/README.md

 ### flake-programdb.channel
 Name of the channel whose history should be searched for the right revision of nixpkgs.
 Defaults to `"nixos-" + config.system.nixos.release`.
-Must be set when following `nixos-unstable`.
+Must be set when following anything other than `nixos-XX.YY`.

 ### flake-programdb.rev
 The git revision of nixpkgs to search for in the history of the channel.